 HomeStart is controlled by the SA Government.
 Related parties of HomeStart include all key management personnel and their close family members and all public authorities that are controlled and consolidated into the whole of government financial statements and other interests of the Government.

-During the financial year, HomeStart undertook transactions with the following related parties:
+During the financial year, HomeStart undertook the following transactions with the SA Government and its departments and agencies: